 The hardest part about making these is rolling out the dough.
 We recently started using a tortilla press to make the job easier.
 It does require a few more strokes from the rolling pin after it’s been pressed, but overall the gadget helps.

 The other thing I see people struggling with is the urge to overfill the pies.
 Two tablespoons of filling just doesn’t look like that much when it’s laid out on the dough.
 That’s because it’s not that much.
 This hand pie is just as much about the thin, blistered brown crust as it is about the filling.
 Let it be.

 The rosemary sugar is not a traditional garnish, but I like it.
 Your call.

-Make the Dough: Mound the flour in the center of a large bowl.
+Make the dough: Mound the flour in the center of a large bowl.
 Make a little well in the center and drop the lard in the well.
-Pour about 2/3 of the hot water over the lard, and using your hand, work together the lard and the water until its all sludgy and homogenous.
+Pour about 1/2 cup of the hot water over the lard and, using your hand, work together the lard and the water until it’s all sludgy and homogenous.

 Pour the remaining water into the lard and begin working in the flour by moving the lard mass around, accumulating flour as you go.
 Continue until a soft, tender dough forms.
 You will use nearly all the flour in the bowl.
 The dough will be quite pliable and tender, but it should not be sticky.
 Cover the dough with a damp paper towel until you’re ready to make the pies.

 Make the pies: Pinch off a golf-ball-size round of dough.
 Flour your work surface, a tortilla press if using, the dough ball, and your rolling pin.
 Place the ball in the center of the press and flatten it, or roll the dough into a thin circle with your rolling pin.
 Each round should be so thin you can see colors through it.
 Spoon 2 tablespoons filling in the center of each round.
 Using the back of your spoon, flatten the filling slightly so the delicate dough doesn’t have to do it when you fold it over.